OJddJO/JustAVideoTool/README.md

 ## Goals
 The main goal is to make an app for video alterations using AI with `.onnx` models (such as `RealCUGAN`, `RealESRGAN`, `Waifu2x`, `RIFE`, ...) and `Nvidia`'s acceleration technologies (CUDA/TensorRT) in a modular pipelining approach.
 It would also encode the final result using [ffmpeg](https://ffmpeg.org/) with [AV1](https://aomedia.org/specifications/av1/) codec.

-- [x] FINISHING THE APP
+- ✅ FINISHING THE APP
-- [ ] Non-Nvidia GPU support
+- ⬛ Non-Nvidia GPU support
-- [ ] Linux support (should be natif, but NixOS have some problems with dependencies)
+- ⬛ Linux support (should be natif, but NixOS have some problems with dependencies)

 ## Implemented Transformer
 ### Upscaling